I’ve been following John Walker’s Hacker’s Diet for about nine months now. I love the simplicity of it.

 Ok, ok.
 It’s not quite that simple.
 Your weight can vary by a couple of pounds each day as you retain water (or, as John Walker delicately puts it, solids); but if you plot the moving average you get a surprisingly stable trend line.
 From that trend, you can figure out your daily excess (or deficit) and decide to eat more (or less) accordingly.

-People who work in software development use a planning technique based on yesterday’s weather.
+People who work in software development use a planning technique called yesterday’s weather.
 The idea is based on weather forecasting.
 Imagine a computer that monitored the humidity and the temperature and pressure and a thousand other variables and used it to predict the weather with an accuracy of 82%.

 It turns out that, if you just predict that today’s weather will be the same as yesterday’s, you’ll be correct about 70% of the time.
 That’s close enough for most purposes and it saves you a really expensive computer.